subh-775/Rice-Disease-Classification/README.md

 This project utilizes deep learning and Transfer Learning with ResNet50 to classify rice crop diseases.

 ## 🪶 Usage
-You can directly use the model available at : <a href="https://huggingface.co/spaces/Subh775/RiceSage">Here</a>
+You can directly use the model available at : <a href="https://huggingface.co/spaces/Subh775/RiceSage">HuggingFace Spaces here.</a>

 ## 🌿 Project Overview
 This project aims to develop a robust classification model to identify the health condition of rice crops based on their images.